 Example of a buggy SVG to PNG conversion (original SVG)

-Let's fix it!
-The idea is to use Chromium to render the SVG image at the desired size and then take a screenshot.
-The easiest way to automate Chromium in .NET is to use Playwright.
+The solution is to use Chromium to render the SVG at the desired size and then capture a screenshot.
+The easiest way to automate Chromium in .NET is with Playwright.

 #Implementation